smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

    defines an additional variable ``my_counter`` and a friend function inside the lexer class' body.

-.. data:: init
+.. data:: constructor

-   Extensions to the lexical analyzer constructor.
+   Extensions to the lexer's  constructor.
 This is the place to initialize the additional members mentioned in the ``body`` section.
 Note, that as in every code fragment, the analyzer itself is referred to via the ``self`` variable.
    For example

    .. code-block:: cpp

-        init {
+        constructor {
                 self.my_counter = 4711;
         }